jofas/blog/content/002-first-time-running/index.md

 The most important condition to set me in the right mood for running though was the stress and anxiety I was experiencing at that time.
-Having a guest around, I wasn't paying enough attention to my personal well-being, not following my carefully laid-out self-care routines, which include regular exercising.
+Having a guest around, I wasn't paying enough attention to my personal well-being, not following my carefully laid-out self-care routines (which include regular exercising).
 The excitement of being the host to a dear friend turned sour.
 Whenever I'm in such an agitated and restless state of mind, my subconscious turns to escapism manifesting itself in a wish for self-castigation through,